Andy0223/ad-service-api/README.md

     --from-literal=database=0
     ```

-7. change to new docker image for `ad-service-api` tag in `values.yaml` by refering to deploy stage in Github Action
+7. change to new docker image tag for `ad-service-api` in `values.yaml` by refering to deploy stage in Github Action (e.g. build-01)

 8. Ready to release the helm chart and build resources
     ```sh